 San Francisco has long been one of the strongest markets for antique Oriental rugs in the United States, with both classic, colorful Persian rugs and softer, more “decorative” antique carpets being popular.
 The San Francisco market for antique Oriental rugs seems to have a large overlap with the Boston market, with antique Caucasian Kazak, Shirvan and Kuba rugs, along with antique Persian tribal rugs, being prized.
 Larger Persian decorative carpets of more formal appearance, such as antique Sultanabad and Fereghan Sarouk carpets, seem popular in San Francisco, Palo Alto and the Bay Area in general; as do the more geometric antique Serapi and Heriz carpets that are favored throughout the United States.

 The Washington DC area is also a strong market for antique Oriental rugs and has various antique Oriental rug trends.
 Years ago, I went to graduate school at the University of Virginia and we have maintained and added many friendships in that area over the years.
-Our subjective experience with antique rug clients in the Washington DC area is that high quality antique Persian rugs such as Mohtashem Keshan, Bidjar and Fereghan Sarouk rugs are popular, along with antique Caucasian rugs.
-The Washington DC area, including Maryland and Virginia, features some incredible architecture, with brick and stone homes that are often more formal than the clapboard and shingle styles prevalent in New England.
-While geometric antique Serapi carpets are popular, there does seem to be a strong interest in more formal, curvilinear style rugs.
-Traditionally, antique flat woven “kilim” rugs from Persia, the Caucasus and Turkey have been popular in Washington DC, though that market seems to be less active than it was thirty years ago, perhaps partially due to the relative scarcity of outstanding antique Persian, Caucasian and Turkish kilims in general.
+Our subjective experience with antique rug clients in Washington D.C., northern Virginia and the Maryland suburbs of D.C. is that high quality antique Persian rugs, such as Mohtashem Kashan rugs, antique Bidjar rugs and antique Fereghan Sarouk rugs, are appreciated.
+The metropolitan Washington DC area features some incredible architecture, with brick and stone homes that are often more formal than the clapboard and shingle styles prevalent in New England.
+Both geometric antique carpets, including antique Heriz and Serapi carpets, and antique Caucasian rugs, as well as more formal, curvilinear style rugs work in the traditional decor seen in the D.C. area, Virginia and Maryland.
+Antique flat woven “kilim” rugs from Persia, the Caucasus and Turkey were popular in Washington DC years ago, but it has become much more difficult to find outstanding antique kilim rugs in general.